lconnor23/star-wars/README.md

 # Star Wars Quote App

 ![alt text](assets/star-wars.gif)
+Unfortunately my free hours have run out on railway, so this app is no longer hosted.
 [https://star-wars-crud.up.railway.app/](https://star-wars-crud.up.railway.app/)

 Users can enter a character name and quote.
 The quote will be added to the database and show up listed on the page.
 In the Darth Vader Invades section, a Yoda quote can be replaced with a Darth Vader quote.
 Finally, the user can also delete Darth Vader quotes.
 The page will automatically update the quotes section.